Advertising in gaming is much more than mere child’s play

 Ads in games have evolved

 Whenever the world is exposed to a new medium you can count on marketers to be waiting in the wings ready to exploit it.
 Ever since the invention of video games in the 1970s, marketers have sought to utilise ads in gaming.
-In 1978, the game Adventureland included its first product placement, advertising the game’s sequel, Pirate Adventure.
-Today, ads in games have evolved significantly from static banners to the highly sophisticated and interactive content we see today.
+In 1978, the game Adventureland included its first product placement.
+It cleverly advertised the game’s sequel, Pirate Adventure in the game.
+Today, ads in games have evolved significantly from static banners though.
+They’re now highly sophisticated and interactive content.

 Big names raise gaming’s profile